How to get from Phuket to Koh Lanta

 These vans will go to Hua Hin Pier and travel on the ferry across to Koh Lanta.
 You may have to get out of the van and go to the passenger deck during the ferry ride.

-If you book this ticket in advance, make sure to book one that is leaving from the Krabi bus station.
+If you book this ticket in advance, make sure to book one that departs from Krabi Bus Station.

 Phuket to Koh Lanta by Ferry

-Tickets for the speedboat ferry start from 1,320 THB ($37.00).
-Another advantage of booking a speedboat is that most include pickup service from your hotel.
+Apart from being faster, another advantage of booking a speedboat is that most include pickup service from your hotel.

 Departure from Phuket

 Ferries and speedboats depart from the Rassada Pier, which is only a 20-minute drive away from Phuket town centre.
 From Phuket town. you can either go by songthaews, shared minivan or taxi.
-You can also try Grab taxi to Rassada pier with fares starting from 300 THB ($8.00).
+You can also try Grab taxi to Rassada Pier with fares starting from 300 THB ($9.20).

 Luckily, the speedboat options include pickup services if your hotel is in the following areas: